 When the telephone handset is lifted, the voltage across points X and Y falls below 12 volts and so zener diode D5 does not conduct.
 As a result, base of transistorT1 is pulled to ground potential via resistor R4 and thus is cut off.
 Thus, base of transistor T2 gets forward biased via resistor R5, which results in the energisation of relay RL1.
 The tape recorder is switched ‘on’ and recording begins.

 The tape recorder should be kept loaded with a cassette and the record button of the tape recorder should remain pressed to enable it to record the conversation as soon as the handset is lifted.
-Capacitor C2 ensures that the relay is not switched on-and-off repeatedly when a number is being dialled in pulse dialling mode.
+Capacitor C2 ensures that the relay is not switched on-and-off repeatedly when a number is being dialed in pulse dialing mode.